levyofi/Zlotnick_et_al_NCLIM_2024/Code/final_analysis/README.md

 ## Final Analysis
-Here are the code files needed for statistical analysis and plotting all of the figures in the paper and its supporting materials.
+Here are the code files needed for statistical analysis and plotting all the figures in the paper and its supporting materials.

 ### Statistical analysis
 To calculate the statistical description of the lizard simulation, we execute two R scripts: